iCliniq Logo

 Welcome back to icliniq.com.

-Regarding your query, yes, it is very likely that the relapse of the same allergy symptoms could be because of the inadequate and suboptimal duration of the allergy shots.
-Usually, it is advisable to continue therapy at least for two to three years to build an excellent immunological response.
-Then only the recurrence of allergic reactions is reduced.
-Due to suboptimal duration, initially, you will have much improvement in the symptoms.
-Still, the waning of immunity without reduced exposure leads to similar symptoms or more severe than earlier.
-Hence, appropriate dilutions and duration of allergy shots determine the final response to the immunotherapy.
+Regarding your query, yes, it is very likely that the relapse of your allergy symptoms is due to the inadequate and suboptimal duration of the allergy shots.
+It is generally advisable to continue therapy for at least two to three years to develop a strong immunological response.
+This extended treatment helps to reduce the recurrence of allergic reactions.

 I hope this clears your remaining doubts.